Transport Chair vs Wheelchair: Which One Do You Really Need?

 Wheelchairs do not fold up small though because of these large back wheels.
 So, friends and family may have trouble fitting them in the back of their car.
 They can also be quite heavy – about 40 pounds – although there are lighter weight options available.
 It may be difficult for some people to lift and this should be a consideration for those who spent a lot of time in cars.

 When deciding if a wheelchair is a good option for you, there are a number of issues you should consider.

-A transport chair is a lightweight form of a wheelchair that allows for easy mobility, storage and portability.
-They have a similar weight capacity as a wheelchair, but are usually much lighter depending on their construction and materials.
+A transport chair is a lightweight form of a wheelchair that allows for easy mobility, storage, and portability.
+They have a similar weight capacity as a wheelchair but are usually much lighter depending on their construction and materials.
 They are typically used for short trips and load easily in and out of the car.
-This allows the user to participate in many of the activities of daily life that require longer stretches of walking.
+This allows the user to participate in many of the activities of daily life that require long stretches of walking.
 Transport chairs are usually a little cheaper than wheelchairs as well due to their basic nature and are a good option for people who are on a tighter budget.
 Check out this article for more info on the advantages and disadvantages of transport wheelchairs.

 Unlike a wheelchair, a transport chair has four small wheels which means that the user cannot propel themselves.
 Users of transport chairs must be pushed by a second person.
 These types of chairs are usually made of lighter weight materials like aluminum.
 Seats are made from fabric and plastic.
 Most transport chairs fold up small enough to fit into most cars without any trouble.

 Transport chairs are not really meant for all day use.
 The seats aren’t padded and become uncomfortable with time although you can buy cushions or other supports to help with this.
 Transport chairs are also a fairly basic chair with limited or no additional options.
 Some surface features can be customized to individual requirements but they are basically all the same functionally.